brentley/ecsworkshop/content/container_insights/setup.md

 ---

 #### Application setup

-In this section we will setup Container insights for the sample application in this workshop [here](../../platform).
-If you haven't set it up yet, go ahead and setup the cluster on **ECS Fargate** and come back here.
+In this section we will setup Container insights on the ECS Cluster we just built.

 #### Get the cluster name